 Each EU country has a standard rate of VAT and a reduced rate of VAT.
 Standard VAT rates across the EU range from 17% to 27%.
 The VAT rate applied will depend on the type of goods, for example, groceries are ‘zero-rated’ in the UK and Ireland.
 Other EU countries apply reduced rates to groceries.
 Find out which VAT rates apply to your goods here: EU VAT Rates 2016

 8. Is Your Pricing Right to Stay Competitive in Europe?

 Be aware that one price might not fit all.
-Unlike the USA where sales tax is added after the sale, in Europe, VAT should always be included in the price shown to consumers.
+Unlike the USA where sales tax is added after the sale (including ecommerce sales taxes), in Europe, VAT should always be included in the price shown to consumers.
 Should you charge different prices in different EU countries on different channels or does one price fit all?
 How badly will your margins be affected by the different VAT rates if you don’t differentiate price in each EU location?
 Will you stay competitive once you have to VAT register in another EU country?

 It’s always a good idea to do some local market research in your chosen markets and find out how you compare to local suppliers and how much flexibility this gives you.
 Keeping ahead of the game can avoid a lot of future headaches and can even mean the difference between the success and failure of your business.

 9. Invoice Compliance

 In some countries the provision of an invoice is compulsory.
 Each country has different criteria for what information should be presented on an invoice.
 Are you applying the right VAT rate and is the correct information on the invoice?

 10. VAT Return Filings

 Once registered, you will have to submit VAT returns to the tax authority, in the language, at the frequency and on the deadline specific to that country.